kreelsama/tiny_shell/README.md

 # tiny_shell
-A functional shell for practicing.
+A functional shell just for fun and practicing.

 The development is in schedule.